kodaloid/panini-php/README.md

 ## The Goal

 The goal of Panini PHP is to provide a slim equivalent of modern frameworks like CakePHP and Laravel.
-It covers the essential features you need such as database management, user management/permissions, ajax calls, caching, etc...
-But removes features
+It handles the essential features you need such as database management, user management/permissions, ajax calls, caching, etc... and leaves the rest to you.

+The entire engine can be found under the system sub-directory.
+It's made of a handful of carefully thought out PHP files, and I encourage you to have a look through them to see how it works.

 ## Requirements